dynamiatools/framework/README.md

 Currently, we have 10 projects and more than 40 modules powered by DynamiaTools 4.
 As you can see this is not a new framework but is new in the open source world.
 This is not the only project we are going to open, we have more products to share.

+### v5.x

+The main goal of 5.x version is to upgrade to latest version of Java 17, spring and hibernate.

 ## Want contribute?